-The Boston Innovation Center was the first project built for Boston Global Investors’ 23-acre waterfront development, Seaport Square.
-Located in the heart of Seaport Square, what has now become known as District Hall was the first freestanding city-sponsored innovation center of its kind in the country.
-The 12,000 SF facility provides space for promising companies and executives to meet and exchange ideas, and to host business and social events.
-It includes a restaurant that is open to the public; a flexible assembly space with a capacity of 250 seats; a gathering space with lounge seating and worktables; and several flex spaces called “pods,” meant to support a variety of uses including meetings, classes, and exhibitions.
-The building itself was designed by Hacin + Associates.
-District Hall was a joint development between BGI, Morgan Stanley, The City of Boston, and the Cambridge Innovatipon Center.
-BGI’s responsibilities included Project Design, Permitting, Financing, General Contractor, & Marketing / Sales.
+Previously known as the Boston Innovation Center, District Hall was the first project built in Seaport Square.
+Located in the heart of the 23-acre Master planned development, District Hall was the first freestanding city-sponsored innovation center of its kind in the country.
+The 12,000 square foot facility provides space for companies and executives to meet, exchange ideas, and host business and social events.

+Hacin + Associates are responsible for District Hall’s exceptional design.
+District Hall was a joint development between BGI, Morgan Stanley, The City of Boston, and the Cambridge Innovation Center.

 TOTAL DEVELOPMENT COST

 - $8 Million

 - Budgeting & Underwriting